botwillacceptanything/botwillacceptanything/projects/r2d2/README.md

 When a bot tests a PR and fails internal diagnostics but is well enough for core activities, it should post its symptoms to the original ISSUE#192 informing the other bots of how it feels after trying out the PR

+## Trial

+When a tester bot trials a PR, if successful it will rejoin the network as a new dispatcher.
+The clerk will notice that a new post-trial dispatcher has arrived and will expect expect the trial results to be provided upon initial check-in with the clerk.

+If something minor has broken, then the results should reflect that fact.
+The clerk sends the trial results to the original dispatcher (that is, the dispatcher for the class the tester used to be in).
+The original dispatcher relays the trial results to all bots in its dispatch class.

+Each bot in the dispatch class can now make its own judgement as to whether to upgrade or sit it out.
+For example, a config setting could indicate that the bot should refuse to upgrade unless services X,Y, and Z are fully operational in the new head and services A,B, and C retain core functionality.

 ## Sloth